karunakarrao/Linux_cmds/Shell Scripting/Shell-Scripting-basics.md

 ------------------------------------------------------------------------------------------------------------------
 env:
 ------------------------------------------------------------------------------------------------------------------
-to export environment variables for specific to directory, install "direnv" extention. this will allow you to export variables for that specific directory. https://shivamarora.medium.com/a-guide-to-manage-your-environment-variables-in-a-better-way-using-direnv-2c1cd475c8e
+to export environment variables for specific to directory, install `direnv` package extention. this will allow you to export variables for that specific directory. https://shivamarora.medium.com/a-guide-to-manage-your-environment-variables-in-a-better-way-using-direnv-2c1cd475c8e

  	$ sudo apt-get install direnv	--> install packages
- 	$ eval "$(direnv hook bash)"	--> add this in you ~/.bashrc create your project directory `project1`, inside create `.envrc` file and update the file with your directory specific variables.
+ 	$ eval "$(direnv hook bash)"	--> add this line in ~/.bashrc file create your project directory `project1`, inside create `.envrc` file and update the file with your directory specific variables.

   	$ touch .envrc			--> directory specific variables